 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

 |Malware Removal (Windows)||

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.

-"Doge Giveaway", "Fake flash player update", "TikTok Followers Hack", and "Suspicious movement distinguished on you IP" are some examples of online scams.
-The Web is rife with misleading and deceptive content.
+"Doge Giveaway", "Fake flash player update", "TikTok Followers Hack", and "Suspicious movement distinguished on you IP" are some examples of other online scams.
+The web is rife with misleading and deceptive content.
 Schemes are designed to gain and abuse users' trust.